api-platform/docs/core/performance.md

 +    --with github.com/dunglas/frankenphp/caddy=./caddy/ \
 +    --with github.com/dunglas/mercure/caddy \
 +    --with github.com/dunglas/vulcain/caddy \
-+    # Use --with github.com/darkweak/souin for the latest improvements
++    --with github.com/dunglas/caddy-cbrotli \
 +    --with github.com/caddyserver/cache-handler
++    # Or use the following lines instead of the cache-handler one for the latest improvements
++    # @65cb24114d76a7de3f4e8c7b8ef7df3efd028899 can be removed when a new release of `darkweak/souin` will be published
++    #--with github.com/darkweak/souin/plugins/caddy@65cb24114d76a7de3f4e8c7b8ef7df3efd028899 \
++    #--with github.com/darkweak/souin@65cb24114d76a7de3f4e8c7b8ef7df3efd028899 \
++    #--with github.com/darkweak/storages/otter/caddy
 +
 +FROM dunglas/frankenphp:latest AS frankenphp_upstream
 +COPY --from=builder --link /usr/local/bin/frankenphp /usr/local/bin/frankenphp